RuiRomano/pbip-demo-agentic-mcp/README.md

-This repository showcases Agentic AI development in Power BI.

 # 🔍 What is Agentic Development?

 Agentic development is a new paradigm where developers shift from writing code or using UI applications to guiding intelligent agents.
 The developer defines the what - the requirements, rules, and intent - and the AI agent handles the how - generating specs, implementing the model, running validations, fixing issues, and iterating toward a working solution.